Lindsay Brewer Stuns In A Pink String Bikini

-Lindsay Brewer took to Instagram on Sunday to show off her freshly-dyed hair, but many of her 1.2 million Instagram followers were likely more focused on her incredible bikini body.
+Lindsay Brewer took to Instagram on Sunday to show off her freshly colored hair, but many of her 1.2 million followers were likely more focused on her incredible bikini body.

 The 22-year-old race car driver sent pulses racing with the pair of pictures that she uploaded to the photo-sharing platform.
 In both shots, Lindsay wore a pastel pink string bikini.
 Her bathing suit top had sliding triangle cups that clung to her ample bust.
 She wore the small pieces of fabric pulled far apart, which revealed tan lines on her breasts.